 Gràcia Latina is a cozy bar that hosts amazing musical events including salsa, bachata, flamenco, and more!

 Casa Gràcia is an upscale hostel that hosts amazing events.
 Come for spoken word, comedy shows, and musical events in their downstairs “vault-style” bar and in other spaces in the facility.

 Poblenou is an up and coming neighborhood that is still quite industrial.
-It’s a lot quieter than other neighborhood but has so much to offer.
+It’s a lot quieter than other neighborhoods but has so much to offer.
 From the beach to the art, to the co-working spaces, Poblenou is the perfect place to work and play!

 This is the second cemetery on the list and I’m sure that might sound creepy to some but I promise you it’s mainly because of the history and architecture.
 This Neoclassical and Neo-Gothic cemetery has amazing things to see such as the “Petó de la mort” (Kiss of Death) statue.